Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Introduction

-This model is an interesting candidate to understand the life of a quantum corrected black hole better and has many physically exciting properties.
+This model is an interesting candidate for better understanding the life of a quantum-corrected black hole and has many physically exciting properties.
 However, a global picture of the causal structure is missing in \cite{KellyBlackholecollapse,KellyEffectiveloopquantumgravity}.
 Exactly this is addressed in the present paper.
 An occurring obstacle is the fact that the models \cite{KellyBlackholecollapse,KellyEffectiveloopquantumgravity} are not diffeomorphism invariant, as noted by the authors.
-Changing the spacetime according to a diffeomorphism leads to a different spacetime, which is corrected by contribution suppressed by Planck order parameters.
+Changing the spacetime according to a diffeomorphism leads to a different spacetime, which is corrected by contributions suppressed by Planck-order parameters.
 Let us note that this seems to be a common property of this kind of models as noted in \cite{BojowaldCovarianceinmodels,BenAchourPolymerSchwarzschildBlack,BojowaldCriticalEvaluationof,BojowaldAno-goresult,BojowaldBlack-holemodels,ArrugaDeformedGeneralRelatiity}.
-However, this makes it subtle to find global extensions and Kruskal-Szekeres like coordinates as each change of coordinates might change the physics due to the breaking of diffeomorphism invariance.
-The strategy applied in this paper is therefore to keep the coordinates fixed, but study the in- and outgoing radial light-like geodesics, which capture the causal structure.
-This is done for the vacuum spacetime region point of view and also for the matter region, which allows gaining a global picture of the causal structure.
+However, this makes it subtle to find global extensions and Kruskal-Szekeres-like coordinates, as each change of coordinates might change the physics due to the breaking of diffeomorphism invariance.
+The strategy applied in this paper is therefore to keep the coordinates fixed, but study the ingoing and outgoing radial light-like geodesics, which capture the causal structure.
+This is done for the vacuum spacetime region point of view and also for the matter region, which allows us to gain a global picture of the causal structure.
 It is then possible to sketch a conformal diagram based on these computations.